Discover the prettiest towns and villages in The Cotswolds.

 In need of inspiration for your Cotswolds trip?
 I’ve picked the very best Cotswolds villages and towns you shouldn’t miss off your British bucket list.

-The Prettiest Cotswolds Villages
+The Prettiest Towns & Villages in The Cotswolds

 Castle Combe has everything you could ever want in a pretty Cotswolds village.
 The streets are quaint, a babbling river flows through it and it’s shrouded in an abundance of trees.
 There are even ivy-covered bricks… and that’s exactly the way it should be.